spxbhuhb/adaptive-site-resources/documents/home.md

 and—to be honest—I’ve made some bad decisions along the way that I haven’t fixed yet.

 That said, it works, and the list of features already implemented is really-really long.

+## Adaptive is Independent

+Actually, in more than one sense.

+Everything you see on this site uses these, and only these, runtime dependencies:

+* kotlinx.coroutines
+* kotlinx.datetime
+* kotlinx.io
+* Ktor + logback (Ktor needs logging facade)
+* kotlin.web

+## Adaptive is Comfortable

+## Adaptive is Natural